X-Men Blue: Strangest

 After learning they are from a different timeline, the time-displaced X-Men leave X-Haven to find their place in the world.
 They align themselves with their former enemy, Magneto, and operate in secret out of a base in Madripoor.
 Under Jean Grey's leadership, they defeat Black Tom Cassidy, Juggernaut, and a group of mutant sentinels in Barcelona led by Bastion.
 Unknown to the team, Magneto is secretly building a Time Platform to send the young X-Men back to their time period of origin.

-After learning of a Wendigo-related disturbance in the North, the X-Men investigate alongside a local sheriff named Kira Lee and encounter an amnesiac Jimmy Hudson, who helps defeat the Wendigo, on the run from other mutants who also came from the Ultimate Universe.
+After learning of a Wendigo-related disturbance in the North, the X-Men investigate alongside a local sheriff named Kira Lee and encounter an amnesiac Jimmy Hudson, who helps defeat the Wendigo, on the run from other mutants who also came from the Ultimate Marvel universe.
 During the ensuing battle Jean ends up in telepathic contact with Miss Sinister, who takes a keen interest in her.
 After the battle ends they decide to bring Jimmy with them to join their team instead of sending him to the school with Kitty Pryde in order to better protect him and keep him under the radar.
 While exploring Madripoor during a festival on a night off, Jean, Beast and Jimmy confront a group of mutants, known as the Raksha, who were buying a chemical from a local dealer.
 Upon seeing Jimmy's claws the Raksha voluntarily end the fight, acknowledging the X-Men as allies due to everyone involved having a positive history with Wolverine.

 Toil and Trouble

 During the Secret Empire storyline, the team rebels against the government of New Tian, located somewhere in California, following Hydra's takeover of the United States.
-While in their hideout, they're attacked by Havok, Archangel, Marrow, Firestar, Wolfsbane, Mondo and Toad who were sent by Emma Frost.
+While in their hideout, they are attacked by Havok, Archangel, Marrow, Firestar, Wolfsbane, Mondo, and Toad who were sent by Emma Frost.
 Each of them exhibited much stronger abilities which Beast concludes is due to secondary mutations.
 While Jean and Jimmy escape, the rest of the team is captured.
 Emma then talks to Cyclops in his cell.
 As Jean and Jimmy regroup and plan their next move they are rescued by Danger, who stages a series of elaborate holograms to keep Emma's forces occupied.
 The rest of the team begins to lose hope as Emma begins telepathically tormenting Cyclops.
 Havok is about to intercept Jean and Jimmy when he is suddenly ambushed by Polaris.
 While Polaris fights Havok, Jean and Jimmy manage to rescue their teammates and Briar until they're caught by Emma, who has upgraded her powers using a fragment of the Cosmic Cube, allowing her to take control of Cyclops and force him to attack his teammates.
 Jean manages to release Cyclops from Emma's mental control and the team successfully escapes.
 Meanwhile, Magneto speaks with Steve Rogers about the team's recent actions and Emma and Havok meet with Miss Sinister and Bastion.